 Yin Yoga can help balance fiery Pitta qualities, since Yin is a grounding, calming, and quiet style of yoga.

-Enjoy this Cooling + Calming Yin Yoga sequence, perfect for summer or any time of year.
+Scroll down for the Cooling + Calming Yin Yoga sequence, perfect for summer or any time of year.

 By keeping the limbs open you can create more space to release heat on physical, mental, emotional, and energetic levels.